-The Jurassic saw a world filled by dinosaurs.
-Giant plant-eaters munched their way through ferns and conifer forests.
-Large carnivores chased them down for lunch.
+The Jurassic witnessed a world populated by dinosaurs.
+While giant plant-eaters munched their way through ferns and conifer forests, large carnivores chased them down for lunch.

-They were found on every continent.
-This was at the height of the Age of Dinosaurs.
+At the height of the Age of Dinosaurs, they were found on every continent.
 They thrived in the warm environments of the time.

-What happened was so big that it caused more than half of all life on Earth to go extinct.
-The large crocodile-like reptiles that had led the landscape died off.
-So did many of the mammal forerunners.
+What happened was so important that it caused more than half of all life on Earth to go extinct.
+The large crocodile-like reptiles that had dominated the landscape were eliminated.
+So were many of the mammal forerunners.

 Find out more about the events that opened the door for the Age of Dinosaurs.
-Join us on Thursday, October 8, 2015, for a "Smithsonian Science How" live webcast.
-It is called How Fossils Explain the Rise of Dinosaurs.
-It airs at 11 a.m. and 2 p.m.
+Join us on Thursday, October 8, 2015, for a "Smithsonian Science How" live webcast on How Fossils Explain the Rise of Dinosaurs.
+It is airing at 11 a.m. and 2 p.m.
 EDT on the Q?rius website.
 Paleontologist Dr. Hans Sues from the National Museum of Natural History will appear live to discuss and answer questions.
 Get teaching resources to support your webcast experience.